rarezhang/neural_networks_deep_learning/neural_networks_and_deep_learning/README.md

 - to solve minimization problems
 - goal: find a set of weights and biases which make the cost as small as possible
     + minimize the quadratic cost
-    + examine the classificatio accuracy
+    + examine the classification accuracy
 - cost function: e.g., quadratic cost function (MSE)
 ![cost_function_MSE](https://cloud.githubusercontent.com/assets/5633774/23446057/4c070b36-fdfd-11e6-9fd5-1abb980ad900.png)
     + why need cost function: making small changes to the weights and biases won't cause any change in the number of training records classified correctly --> difficult to decide how to change the weights